jorgepezzuol/fixably-assignment-api/README.md

 The assignment was made using `PHP` with `Slim` framework, `GuzzleHttp`, `phpdotenv` and `PHPUnit`.

+To show the final results based on the 5 tasks, it will produce `.json` dumps inside `/dumps` folder.

 ## Setup

 - rename `.env.local` to `.env` and paste a valid assignment code